 But are you still stuck on stationery visual content?
-Why not branch out into something more interactive - like interactive infographics?
+Why not branch out into more interactive formats, such as interactive infographics?

-In this guide, we’ll go over interactive infographics and how to start using your content.
+In this guide, we’ll cover interactive infographics and how to start using them.

 What are Interactive Infographics?